Let’s Get Growing!

 Plant of the Month

-If you’d like to know more about our featured herbaceous perennials, or more about herbaceous perennials suited to your garden, please pop in and talk to our friendly team.
+If you’d like to know more about Japanese Maple please pop in and talk to our friendly team.

 Wisteria Pruning

-Have you seen our stunning wisteria arch?
+Did you see our stunning wisteria arch?
 If you’re thinking about adding a wisteria to the garden this year, why not pop in and have a chat with our team?

 Roses